This Article Will Help You to Structure Your Personal Development Ideas:

-You may have heard of Maslow’s Hierarchy of Needs, which ranks the things which motivate people.
+You may have heard of Maslow’s Hierarchy of Needs.
+It ranks the things which motivate people.
 The needs are arranged in a pyramid shape, with the most basic needs forming the base.

-Once a person’s basic needs are met, they begin to quest for more, moving higher through the pyramid until they reach the pinnacle of Self Actualisation – In other words fulfilling your potential.
+Once a person’s basic needs are met, they begin to quest for more.
+They move higher through the pyramid until they reach the pinnacle of Self Actualisation – In other words fulfilling your potential.

-It is a long journey to the top of the pyramid, and to ensure you make the most of your path, it is a good idea to plan the steps along the way.
+It is a long journey to the top of the pyramid.
+To ensure you make the most of your path, it is a good idea to plan the steps along the way.
 We can help you to do that.